Judge denies Alabama AG’s request to stop release of 408 inmates

 BIRMINGHAM, Ala.
 (WBRC) - UPDATE: A judge has denied the Attorney General’s request for a restraining order to stop the inmate release.

 On Monday, Jan.
-30, the Alabama Attorney General’s Office filed a lawsuit against the Alabama Prison Commissioner John Hamm and Alabama Pardons and Paroles Director Cam Ward.
+30, the Alabama Attorney General’s Office filed a lawsuit against the Alabama Prison Commissioner John Hamm and Alabama Pardons and Paroles Director Cam Ward seeking a temporary restraining order to stop the release of 408 inmates.

 The lawsuit alleges the Alabama Department of Corrections (ADOC) failed to meet the statutory victim notification requirements ahead of Tuesday’s retroactive inmate release.